decidim/decidim-bulletin-board/decidim-bulletin-board-app/docs/setup.md

 This task will output the generated private key.
 You should copy the private key and store that value on the environment variable IDENTIFICATION_PRIVATE_KEY.

-Ensure that the private key is not lost between deployments and servers reboots and that only can be accessed by the application.
+Ensure that the private key is not lost between deployments and servers reboots and that it can be accessed by the application only.

 ## Adding an authority as a client of the Bulletin Board